 This can make the issue of smoking in ones apartment rather murky and difficult to address.
 While common areas of an apartment building could (and should!) be designated as smoke-free, a tenant can choose to smoke in their own apartment or on their own balcony if there is no stipulation in their lease that says they cannot.

 However, once the smoking of a tenant begins to affect others in the building it can become a very large problem.
 This can range from affecting people who have allergies or sensitivities to smoke to the general odour of cigarette smoke getting into carpets and even staining walls over time.

 If you would prefer that tenants do not smoke in their units, you must include this in the lease.
 In addition, ensure you point it out to them before they sign so that there are no surprises.

 You have the right to ensure that people do not smoke in the units of your building, while the potential tenant has the right to decide if they would prefer to live in a building where smoking is allowed.

 This goes for tenants who smoke – try to imagine yourself in the shoes of another person who lives in the building that may be affected negatively by your smoking.
 If, for example, the tenant above you played music loudly into the night you probably would not be very happy – the same theory applies to your smoking.

 A little courtesy goes a long way to ensuring the health and comfort of everyone in the building.
 Go for a walk or simply step outside into the (outdoor) parking lot.
 You may also want to inquire with your landlord if a designated outdoor smoking area can be set up for your building that includes “Butt-Stops” that you can use to dispose of your cigarettes.

-Here’s a great blog post to read by Oh My Apartment about Second Hand Smoke in Your Apartment:
+Check out this blog post by Oh My Apartment about Second Hand Smoke in Your Apartment

 We hope that the advice we have listed above will help you to resolve any issues you may encounter when it comes to smoking in apartment buildings.